Adoption Lawyer in Long Island NY

 Who Is Eligible to Adopt in New York?

-Whether you are married, unmarried, single, recently divorced or even a minor who has been emancipated by marriage – you can adopt.
+Whether you are married, unmarried, single, recently divorced, or even a minor who has been emancipated by marriage - you can adopt.
+Having a criminal history doesn’t automatically count you out either.
+The courts will look at the nature of the crime and how long ago it was to determine your eligibility.
 That said, New York courts require adoptive parents to be qualified and to receive certification from a number of agencies.
 There are background checks, medical examinations, home studies, financial reviews, and other guidelines to be met before the requesting family can fully take on the responsibility.

 What Are The Different Types of Adoption?